Over 50% of Your Staff Will Not Speak Up for Patient Safety: Six ThingsYou Must Do To Fix This

 When the story was told to the unit administrators, they said that if there was ever a surgeon at their hospital who would have been open to a stop-the-line assertive statement from the staff, it would have been that surgeon.

-At first glance, the data doesn’t look so bad, but if you look at all three responses together, you will see that staff are saying, “Sure, I will speak up or ask questions--as long as the person I am talking to is not senior to me.”
+At first glance, the data doesn’t look so bad, but if you look at average responses in the communications domain, you will see that staff are saying, “Sure, I will speak up or ask questions--as long as the person I am talking to is not senior to me.”
 The data tells us that if any hierarchy is present in the interaction, over 50% of staff will not speak up.

 This is a serious patient safety issue.